 This code keeps track of the completed tasks in a space mission, divided into different phases.
 For each phase, the user inputs the number of tasks, and the code checks whether each task has been completed.

-• A while loop is used to go through each phase in the mission.
-The loop runs as long as phase_number is less than or equal to phases.
+whileloop is used to go through each phase in the mission.
+The loop runs as long asphase_numberis less than or equal tophases. - For each phase, the user is asked how many tasks are there in that phase (

-• Then, a second while loop goes through each task in the current phase.
-It checks the status of the task: whether it’s completed or not.
+whileloop goes through each task in the current phase.
+It checks the status of the task: whether it’s completed or not. - If the task is completed (the user enters ‘yes’), the code adds 1 to

-• If the task is not completed (the user enters ‘no’), the code prints a message saying the task is not completed.
+completed_tasksand prints a message confirming the task is completed. - If the task is not completed (the user enters ‘no’), the code prints a message saying the task is not completed.

 phases = int(input("Enter the number of phases in the space mission: "))